stevage/portfolio/_posts/2013-01-01-research-maps.md

 ---
 title: Mapmaking for Academics
-subtitle: An evolving mapmaking workshop for PhD students and postdocs based on TileMill and Carto.
+subtitle: Teaching materials for PhD students and postdocs based on TileMill and Carto.
 layout: default
 modal-id: 12
 date: 2013-01-01